By ANNE MARXZE D. UMIL and RONALYN V. OLEA

 March 25, 2019 – NDFP consultant Frank Fernandez, his wife Cleofe Lagtapon and Ge-ann Perez are arrested in Liliw, Laguna.
 Military says he had a bounty of P8 million for his capture on charges of rebellion, murder and attempted murder in Guihulngan, Negros Oriental province.
 His companions, meanwhile, are charged with murder and robbery case in Cadiz City, Negros Occidental province.

 Other NDFP consultants Leopoldo Caloza and Eduardo Sarmiento were convicted of trumped-up criminal charges and are serving their sentences at the National Bilibid Prisons in Muntinlupa.

-According to Karapatan, there are 532 political prisoners in the country, 209 of whom were arrested under President Duterte’s administration.
+According to Karapatan, there are more than 600 political prisoners in the country.
+Based on November 2019 data of the group, 382 were arrested under President Duterte’s administration.

 Kapatid, families and friends of political prisoners, have been calling for the release of their loved ones.

 Aug.
 26, 2019 – Peace consultant Esterelita Suaybaguio, 59, is arrested by police operatives in her residence in Quezon City.
 She was charged with illegal possession of firearms and explosives.
 According to human rights group, Karapatan, Suaybaguio was sleeping when operatives arrived around 2:00 a.m.
 The group said the police planted a 9mm loaded pistol and a grenade in her bag.